gaycoderprincess/FlatOutW32BGMTool/EXAMPLES.md

 ## Exporting and importing a track
 - Enter `FlatOutW32BGMTool_gcp.exe path/to/track_geom.w32 -export_fbx` into a commandline prompt
 - Edit the .fbx and make your desired changes and additions
+- Enter `FlatOutW32BGMTool_gcp.exe path/to/model.fbx -create_fouc_w32` into a commandline prompt (Available formats are `-create_fo1_w32`, `-create_fo2_w32` and `-create_fouc_w32`)
+- If you need to remove grass or other vegetation, enter `FlatOutW32BGMTool_gcp.exe -empty_plant_db` into a commandline prompt
+- Copy the new .w32 and .gen files, rename them and put them into the game files.

+## Exporting and importing a track while keeping trees intact in FOUC
+- Enter `FlatOutW32BGMTool_gcp.exe path/to/track_geom.w32 -export_fbx` into a commandline prompt
+- Edit the .fbx and make your desired changes and additions
 - Enter `FlatOutW32BGMTool_gcp.exe path/to/track_geom.w32 path/to/model.fbx -import_all_surfaces -import_moved_props -import_cloned_props` into a commandline prompt
 - If you need to remove grass or other vegetation, enter `FlatOutW32BGMTool_gcp.exe -empty_plant_db` into a commandline prompt
 - Copy the new .w32 and .gen files, rename them and put them into the game files.